Belfast Walking Food Tour With Secret Food Tours

 A Quiet Moment at Bank Square

 Bank Square surrounds you with historic buildings and the roots of Belfast’s commerce.
-This stop is perfect for soaking up the city’s atmosphere and listening to tales about the area’s past.
+This stop is great for soaking up the city’s atmosphere and listening to tales about the area’s past.
 It’s a peaceful spot to pause briefly before heading into Belfast’s lively quarter.

 The Cultural Hub: Cathedral Quarter